 If you have diabetes or you’re watching your blood sugar, ask your doctor before you take new medicines or change any medicines, even if it’s just something for a cough or cold.
 (Remember, just being sick can raise your blood sugar.)

 Make sure your doctor knows all the medicines you take -- for diabetes or any other reason.
-If one of them may affect your blood sugar, she may prescribe a lower dose or tell you to take the medicine for a shorter time.
+If one of them may affect your blood sugar, they may prescribe a lower dose or tell you to take the medicine for a shorter time.
 You may need to check your blood sugar more often while you’re taking the medicine, too.

 Also, remember to do the things you know will help keep your levels under control.
 Exercise, eat right, and take any diabetes medicines that you need.